 FM 24-5 Signal Communication, Oct 19th, 1942 – Methods and techniques for installing, operating, maintaining, and planning for signal communication within division and smaller units.

-Has sections on splicing, the M-94 and M-209 cipher and convertor cryptography devices as well as other signal types like visual, pigeon, lamps, panels, radio, morse code, wire etc.
+Has sections on splicing, the M-94 and M-209 cipher and convertor cryptography devices, as well as other signal types like visual, pigeon, lamps, panels, radio, morse code, wire etc.

-FM 24-20 Field Wire Systems 4 OCT 1944 | Discusses different kinds of wire systems as well as the installment of field phones, switchboards, telegraphs, and other signal corps equipment.
+FM 24-20 Field Wire Systems 4 OCT 1944 | Discusses different kinds of wire systems as well as the installation of field phones, switchboards, telegraphs, and other signal corps equipment.
 Also includes how to maintain the system and an example telephone directory.

 TABLE No III – WIRE – A guide that shows the composition, insulation, weight, measurements, and remarks of the different kinds of wire.